-Insurers provide reporting where segregated funds are sold by the insurer, MGAs or direct advisors.
+Insurers provide reporting where Segregated Funds are sold by the insurer, MGAs or direct advisors.

-For segregated funds sold by CIRO dealers, the insurer provides segregated year-end statement from the insurer.
+For Segregated Funds sold by CIRO dealers, the insurer provides segregated year-end statement from the insurer.
 The client receives a statement from the dealer and a statement from the insurer.

-While each insurer may have specific processes, generally the daily cost factor, FER% and NAV information flows from the fund accounting system to the transfer agent policy holder reporting system.
-The transfer agent is responsible for calculating total cost.
-The transfer agent may also obtain daily cost information from data repositories.
+While each insurer may have specific processes, generally the daily cost factor, FER% and NAV information flow from the fund accounting system to the transfer agent policy holder reporting system.